jyellick/obc-docs/techspec.md

 <ul>
   <li>VIEW LOGIC – Mobile or Web UI interacting with control logic.</li>
   <li>CONTROL LOGIC – Coordinates between UI, Data Model and OpenChain APIs to drive transitions and chain-code.</li>
-  <li>DATA MODEL – Application Data Model – manages off chain data, including Documents and large files.</li>
+  <li>DATA MODEL – Application Data Model – manages off-chain data, including Documents and large files.</li>
   <li>BLOCKCHAIN  LOGIC – Blockchain logic are extensions of the Controller Logic and Data Model, into the Blockchain realm.
-Controller logic is enhanced by Chain-code, and the Data model is enhanced with transactions on the blockchain.</li>
+Controller logic is enhanced by chaincode, and the data model is enhanced with transactions on the blockchain.</li>
 </ul>
 <p>
-For example, a Bluemix application using Node.js might have a Web front-end user interface or a native mobile app with backend model on Cloudant data service.
+For example, a Bluemix PaaS application using Node.js might have a Web front-end user interface or a native mobile app with backend model on Cloudant data service.
 The control logic may interact with 1 or more chaincodes to process transactions on the blockchain.

 </td>
 </tr>